Territoire de Belfort

+The Territoire de Belfort ([tɛʁitwaʁ də bɛlfɔʁ]; "Territory of Belfort") is a department in the northeastern French region of Bourgogne-Franche-Comté.
+In 2020, the population was 140,120.
+The department, which spans a relatively small surface area of 609.4 km2 (235.3 sq mi), is situated just southwest of the European Collectivity of Alsace.
+It also shares a border with the Swiss canton of Jura to the southeast.
+Its prefecture is Belfort.

 History

-The administrative district Territoire de Belfort was created under the terms of the 1871 Treaty of Frankfurt.
-The German Empire annexed almost all of Alsace, but the French were able to negotiate retention of the Territoire de Belfort which thereby was separated from the rest of Alsace (where it had been part of the department of Haut-Rhin).
+The administrative district of Territoire de Belfort was created under the terms of the 1871 Treaty of Frankfurt.
+The German Empire annexed almost all of Alsace.
+Still, the French were able to negotiate the retention of the Territoire de Belfort, which was thereby separated from the rest of Alsace (where it had been part of the department of Haut-Rhin).
 There were three principal reasons for this exceptional treatment: